ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - **Part of speech**
 Use the part-of-speech extraction specification to identify locations of different parts of speech across the input text.
 - **Sequence patterns**
-Use the pattern extraction specification to perform pattern matching across an input document and other spans extracted from the input document.
+Use the pattern extraction specification to perform pattern matching across an input document and other spans that are extracted from the input document.

 ## Regular expressions
 {: #aql-regx}